 Gary Powers, Jr.

 Born June 5, 1965, Gary holds a Bachelor’s Degree in Philosophy, a Master’s Degree in Public Administration, and a Master’s Degree in US History.
 Gary is the Founder and Chairman Emeritus of The Cold War Museum located at Vint Hill, VA.
 He is the Chairman of the Presidential Advisory Committee for the Cold War Theme Study which assists the National Park Service to identify historic Cold War sites for preservation.
-In 2015, he consulted for a Steven Spielberg thriller, Bridge of Spies, about the 1962 spy exchange between KGB spy Rudolph Abel and CIA U-2 pilot Francis Gary Powers, Sr. Gary is the author of Letters from a Soviet Prison and Spy Pilot.
-He lectures internationally, appears regularly on news broadcasts, and is married with one son.
+In 2015, he consulted for a Steven Spielberg thriller, Bridge of Spies, about the 1962 spy exchange between KGB spy Rudolph Abel and CIA U-2 pilot Francis Gary Powers, Sr. Gary is the author of Letters from a Soviet Prison, Spy Pilot, and his most recent publication, Cold War Virginia.
+Released in summer 2024 in collaboration with Christopher Sturdevant, Cold War Virginia showcases the Commonwealth's central role in the U.S. involvement during the Cold War.

 Presentation Topics